TheNuclearNexus/mal-sports/content/posts/2025-02-18-Dukes-Down-Radford-With-a-Five-Run-Eighth-Inning-in-Home-Opener-7-3.md

 **Ninth inning \- JMU 7, RU 3**

-- RU started off the ninth with a single before redshirt junior ***Tyler Muscar*** locked in the win with three outs following the led batter.
+- RU started the ninth with a single before redshirt junior ***Tyler Muscar*** locked in the win with three outs following the led batter.

 **Game Notes**